Retr665/Retr665/README.md

--Hi, I'm Strike 2
--I know some HTML5 and python
--I'm learning C++
--I'm bad at coding but I like to learn :)
+Hi, I'm Strike 2, I know some HTML5 and python, learning C++, bad at coding but I like to learn :)